Farama-Foundation/SuperSuit/README.md

 `reshape(env, shape)` reshapes observations into given shape. *Ben I slightly changed what this function should be.*

+`homogenize_observations(env)` observations will be of same shape and will belong to the same observation_space

+`homogenize_actions(env)` actions will be of same shape and will belong to the same action_space

 Future wrapper work:
 "action_cropping and obs_padding implement the techniques described in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning* to standardized heterogeneous action spaces."